sudarshansudarshan/aicamp/Oceanverse.md

 150.Given is another simple neural network.
 What is the relation of each layer of the above neural network with the previous layer . explicitly write relation of each layer’s neurons with previous layers .
 ![fig5](/aicamp/images/n1.jpg)

-151 How will you deal with the backpropagation through the max pool layer in CNN?
+151.How will you deal with the backpropagation through the max pool layer in CNN?